Heralding on the Detection of Zero Photons: Results and Analysis

-This transition is further explored in Figure~\ref{fig:curve}, where $CWR$ is plotted as a function of the efficiency ratio $\eta_1^\prime/\eta_2^\prime$.
-For simplicity, here we assume $\nu_{max}=1$.
-Three curves are shown for different values of output efficiency $\eta_2^\prime$, and all of them pass through the non-interference condition point $CWR=1$ when $\eta_1^\prime=\eta_2^\prime/2$.
+This transition is further theoretically explored in Figure~\ref{fig:curve}, where $\xi$ is plotted as a function of the ratio $\eta_1^\prime/\eta_2^\prime$ for a wide range of efficiencies extending beyond our experimental capabilities.
+For simplicity, here we also assume $\nu_{max}=1$.
+Three curves are shown for different values of output efficiency $\eta_2^\prime$, and all of them pass through the non-interference condition point $\xi=1$ when $\eta_1^\prime=\eta_2^\prime/2$.
 Above this threshold, we observe a peak in heralded $D_2$ click events.
-The upper bound of $CWR=2$ is achieved for perfect heralding efficiency $\eta_1^\prime=1$.
+The upper bound of $\xi=2$ is achieved for perfect heralding efficiency $\eta_1^\prime=1$.
 Below the threshold, the efficiency of the output detector becomes most important as heralding efficiency drops to zero.
 Although the average photon flux at detector $D_2$ remains constant with no heralding ($\eta_1^\prime=0$), the lack of PNR results in a dip in singles rates.
-For the extreme case $(\eta_1^\prime,\eta_2^\prime)=(0,1)$, we see the largest possible dip of $CWR= 2/3$.
+For the extreme case $(\eta_1^\prime,\eta_2^\prime)=(0,1)$, we see the largest possible dip of $\xi= 2/3$.
 This lower bound can be explained with the two-photon amplitude model: for large $\Delta t$, 3 of 4 possibilities send at least one photon to detector $D_2$; for $\Delta t = 0$, this reduces to 1 of 2 possibilities, yielding the above ratio.
-As a side note, this dramatic $D_2$ singles rate ``dip'' is present in all conventional HOM experiments with SPCMs, but is significantly reduced by limited $D_2$ efficiency and other losses~\cite{resch_01,kim_03,lee_06}.
+This dramatic $D_2$ singles rate ``dip'' is present in all conventional HOM experiments with SPCMs, but is significantly reduced by limited $D_2$ efficiency and other losses~\cite{resch_01,kim_03,lee_06}.